The bonus round is that part of a Game Show

 - Tokyo Friend Park 2 had a variant: If a team successfully wins a game early, they're often allowed to use their remaining tries or time to try and reach an even harder goal (usually double the original goal, or a Flawless Victory if the goal was more than half the maximum possible).
 A success doubles their winnings from the game, with no penalty for failure.
 In some games, it's even possible to win that early, and earn a chance to go for triple and up (and a triple win has been pulled off at least once).

-- The Audience Match on the original Match Game and the Super Match on versions up to the 1998 show.
+- The Audience Match on the original Match Game and the Super Match on versions up to the 2016 revival.

 - "The Spoilers" on the Alex Trebek version of Double Dare